ZaidMinhas/Polygons/README.md

     return coordinates
 ```

 What is `r` in this formula?
-It is not the side length of the polygon, but instead it is the radius of the circle that would fit this polygon, to get a formula for a `l` length polygon, we will need to modify our formula
+It is not the side length of the polygon, but instead it is the radius of the circle that would fit this polygon, to get a formula for a `l` length polygon, we will need to modify our formula (an exercise for the viewer :) ).

 <img src="Images/gif2.gif" width="500"/>